TF-Hafnium/hafnium/README.md

 communication and with the Normal World Software stack, also known as Rich Execution Environment (REE).

-The following diagram shows an overview of a typical aarch64-based system, and where the Hafnium
+The following diagram shows an overview of a typical aarch64-based system, and where Hafnium
 fits:

 ![Hafnium Architecture](./docs/resources/diagrams/Hafnium_overview.png)